Guided by Grace (Exodus 23:20)

 Nothing of lasting significance and importance for God is ever accomplished without great sacrifice.
 Whether it is our time, our talent, our treasure, or even our lives, we must be willing to give up what is temporary for the sake of what is eternal.
 When we do, we are following the example and pattern of Christ and walking in His steps.

 PRAYER: Father in Heaven, You have been so good to me.
 You have placed godly people in my life.
-You have led me to many wonder people.
+You have led me to many wonderful people.
 To my precious godly wife, the sweetest church I know, and to the hearts of those who are in need of You.
 There is no need to turn back now.
 Even so, come, Lord Jesus.
 AMEN!

 If this post in any way, has blessed you,